-179 See id. at 24; see also CPS Energy Wireline NPRM Reply at 7; CenterPoint Energy et al. May 25, 2018 Wireline Ex Parte Letter at Attach. at 1 Verizon Mar.
+205 See id. at 24; see also CPS Energy Wireline NPRM Reply at 7; CenterPoint Energy et al. May 25, 2018 Wireline Ex Parte Letter at Attach. at 1; Verizon Mar.
 8, 2018 Wireline Ex Parte Letter at 5; INCOMPAS Apr.
 4, 2018 Wireline Ex Parte Letter at 2.
+Because all utilities have strong incentives to promote safety and the structural integrity of their poles, we agree with AT&T and Windstream that all utilities, including incumbent LEC pole owners, should have the ability to object to the simple/complex determination on poles that the utility owns.
+See AT&T July 23, 2018 Wireline Ex Parte Letter at 2-3; Windstream July 25, 2018 Wireline Ex Parte Letter at 2-3.
 At this time, we find it unnecessary to establish specific procedures around determining whether work will be in the communications space (and thus eligible for OTMR) because we expect that determination to be self-evident.

-180 CenterPoint Energy et al. May 25, 2018 Wireline Ex Parte Letter Attach. at 2.
+206 CenterPoint Energy et al. May 25, 2018 Wireline Ex Parte Letter Attach. at 2.

-181 See AT&T Wireline NPRM Reply at 9; NCTA Wireline NPRM Reply at 17; CWA Feb.
+207 See AT&T Wireline NPRM Reply at 9; NCTA Wireline NPRM Reply at 17; CWA Feb.
 6, 2018 Wireline Ex Parte Letter at 3.

-182 See AT&T Wireline NPRM Reply at 9; Charter Wireline & Wireless NPRM Comments at 55.
+208 See AT&T Wireline NPRM Reply at 9; Charter Wireline & Wireless NPRM Comments at 55.